 All bats carry rabies, coronavirus etc.

 This is not true.
 There are no reported cases of any humans getting infected with bat rabies.
 Bats do host a lot of zoonotic viruses, just like many other species do, however, these viruses need not infect humans.
 Scientists from the University of Glasgow carried out a literature search to construct the largest existing dataset of avian and mammalian virus reservoir relationships, along with their histories of human infection.
-As per this paper, the number of viruses hosted by other groups like rodents and passerines was higher than bats.
+As per this paper, the number of viruses hosted by other groups like rodents and passerines was higher than by bats.
 It is unfortunate that bats face the heat all the time.

 Bat faeces pose a threat to human health.